OmarGSharaf/game-of-three/README.md

 When a player starts, it incepts a random (whole) number and sends it to the second player as an approach of starting the game.
 The receiving player can now always choose between adding one of {-1, 0, 1} to get to a number that is divisible by 3.
 Divide it by three.
 The resulting whole number is then sent back to the original sender.
 ## Tech

-Social Hub Persistence Service uses a number of open source projects to work properly:

 * [Docker] - makes it easier to create, deploy, and run applications by using containers.
 * [Maven] - software project management and comprehension tool.
 * [Spring boot] - java-based framework used to create a micro Service.